nokafor/MSBuild2017Quickstarts/Yo.md

 	![Screenshot of updated button]()

 ## Part 3: Write data to workbook
 Now, let's move on to add functionality to the add-in.
+Go back to the project in Visual Studio Code.
 There are two very important files that are in the **src** folder of the project.
 One of them is the index.html page, which represents the add-in's starting page.
 Double click **index.html** in the Solution Explorer to open it in a code editor window.
 You will see some HTML that begins like this:

 ```html
 <head>